-Run ./configure with the --help switch to view the different options.
+Run./configure with the --help switch to view the different options.
 Some commonly used options are:

-- - • • prefix Define the installation location (th e default is /usr/loca 1). with-mysql Build Kea with code to allow it to database. store leases and host rese rvations ir a MySQL with-pgsql Build Kea with code to allow it t greSQL database. o store leases and host re eservations s in a Postwith-cql Build Kea with code to allow it to s (CQL) database. store leases and host reserv ations in a Cassandra necessary.
+prefix Define the installation location (the default is /usr/local). with-mysql Build Kea with code to allow it to store leases and host reservations in a MySQL database. with-pgsql Build Kea with code to allow it to store leases and host reservations in a Post-greSQL database. with-cql Build Kea with code to allow it to store leases and host reservations in a Cassandra necessary.